 Meet our team »

 The Center has developed clinical tests for next-generation medical treatments designed to improve outcomes in patients at Children's Mercy and around the world.
 Learn more about whole genome sequencing (WGS) and exome sequencing.

 Children's Mercy is dedicated to becoming a leader in pediatric translational research — studies that translate medical research into better ways of treating sick kids.
 This commitment is leading to new breakthroughs in treating, diagnosing and preventing complex childhood diseases, which, in turn, transforms lives of kids in our community and around the world.

 The different types of sequencing, testing and specimen options which are offered by the Genome Center may be viewed here.
-If interested in collaborating with the Center, please complete a complete a questionnaire.
+If interested in collaborating with the Center, please complete a questionnaire.
 The questionnaire will allow our team to evaluate the proposal and our ability to provide assistance.